 5. Where can I use the health care card; that is, which merchants are approved?

 The term "merchant" is used to describe a provider or retail store that accepts payment through the card network, which authorizes all health care card payments.
 Each merchant who accepts card payments is assigned to a merchant category based on their line of business.
 The Internal Revenue Service controls where the health care card can be used by approving merchant categories that represent merchants who are very likely to sell or provide eligible health care products and services.
 Card payments at all other merchant categories are prohibited and automatically declined through the card network.
 When the health care card is used at any merchant who is assigned to an approved merchant category, the card payment is instantly authorized by the card network in the transaction amount (up to the account balance).
 Note that the card transaction is not approved as an eligible health care expense; that comes later.

-Grocery, department, discount, online and warehouse stores -- and beginning January 1, 2009, all pharmacies must be IIAS certified.
+- Businesses That Are Affected by IIAS.
+Grocery, department, discount, online and warehouse stores - and beginning January 1, 2009, all pharmacies must be IIAS certified.
 If these merchants are not IIAS certified, the IRS will not allow them to accept the Health Care Card for payment.

 Funds in the FSA are accessed first, as those funds will not rollover into the following plan year.
 Once the FSA balance is zero, claims would then be paid out of the HRA.

 7. If I use the health care card, does the money come from my FSA or my HRA?